Lynder063/old-dotfiles/README.md

 ## 📝 TODO
+- [ ] Redo README.md to by more redeable
 - [x] Reconfigure WOFI theming
 - [x] Fix `install.sh` file
 - [x] Fix swaylock or move to hyprland alternative